The Newcastle Business School is in the process of seeking accreditation with The Association to Advance Collegiate Schools of Business (AACSB).

 All AACSB standards are assessed within the context of our school mission.

-"Build and sustain a vibrant learning community that advances business knowledge and practice"
+"Build and sustain a vibrant learning community that advances business knowledge"

 In working to achieve our mission, we pursue: